zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - created an automated translation of the EAMENA 'menu' from English to Kurdish for Durham
 - attended several seminars related to cultural heritage, and *Arches and Coffee*

+## week 10

+- moved the AWS account from the EAMENA project to the Univeristy of Oxford, with Mel
+- submitted the Sistan data paper to the JOAD, with Bijan
+- prepared the Arcadia annual report
+    - wrote the part for the database
+    - computed statistics
+    - updated the GeoServer

 ---
 TODO: